Merry Christmas Barcelona

-No, the city is quite empty and boring during those days because all the people are at home dining and celebrating it in family like everywhere.
+In the past, the city didn't do a lot of things but since some few years, starting from December 20th until 31, Barcelona transforms some areas of the city but the 25 is quite empty and boring because all the people are at home dining and celebrating it in family like everywhere.
 After all, it is a familiar celebration.

-The difference is that, in Spain, children haven’t the right to open their gift not before the day of the 3 kings although in some families, parents allow them to do it, not all of them but some of them.
+The difference is that, in Spain, children haven’t the right to open their gift not before the day of the 3 kings although in some families, parents allow them to do it, not all of them but some of them in Christmas.